rootstrap/blog/content/Contributing to open source: An overview of the django-drip-campaings project - Bruno Michetti.md

 ### Summary

-In this blog I talked about the Django Drip Campaigns project, the main features and what we did with it at Rootstrap.
+In this blog post I talked about the Django Drip Campaigns project, its main features and what we did with it at Rootstrap.
 We love to make contributions to OSS because it's a wonderful way of learning, of sharing knowledge, and creating useful programs to be used by other programmers.
 Besides I talked about the experience and how to publish a project as a pypi package so anyone who wants to give it a try can download it with a simple command.
-OSS gives a great oportunity not only to see how some other group of people solves a problem addressed by the program, but also to purpose and contribute with fixes and improvements.
-Finally I hope you have enjoyed this blog and feel motivated to use and work with Django Drip Campaigns and to contribute with OSS.
+OSS gives a great opportunity not only to see how some other group of people solves a problem addressed by the program, but also to purpose and contribute with fixes and improvements.
+Finally, I hope you have enjoyed this blog and feel motivated to use and work with Django Drip Campaigns and to contribute with OSS.